GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 regular courses in a fitness app).
 If the developer integrates with payment providers, all of this is available to web apps as well, but the smooth integration of stores and their related payment systems makes this a lot more attractive for platform-specific apps, albeit at a 15–30% commission.
-For apps built using [Trusted web Activities](/docs/android/trusted-web-activity/) and delivered through the Google Play Store, developers can now use the [Payment Request API](https://developer.mozilla.org/docs/Web/API/Payment_Request_API) and the new [Digital Goods API](/docs/android/trusted-web-activity/receive-payments-play-billing/) to integrate
+For apps built using [Trusted Web Activities](/docs/android/trusted-web-activity/) and delivered through the Google Play Store, developers can now use the [Payment Request API](https://developer.mozilla.org/docs/Web/API/Payment_Request_API) and the new [Digital Goods API](/docs/android/trusted-web-activity/receive-payments-play-billing/) to integrate